DIEHamburg/ipv6.network/README.md

     permit tcp 2001:DB8:8::/48 any eq 80
     deny tcp any any eq 80

+Ping nur für Hamburg erlauben

+    permit icmp 2001:DB8:8::/48 any
+    deny icmp any any

 Andere TCP und IPv6 Protokolle für alle erlauben

     permit tcp any any